This is it…

 - If the journey is under two miles, walk.

 There are many other examples of when not to use appliances, but I think you get the point.
 Quite often, we get into the bad habit of doing something rather than considering the alternatives or the cost.

 Set Up A Yearly Maintenance Schedule

-Check the vents, drainage holes, filters, fans and belts of your appliances for dust and grime.
-The less dust you have blocking the workings of your appliances the quieter, smoother, and cooler they will run.
+Check the vents, drainage holes, filters, fans, and belts for dust and grime.
+The less dust you have blocking your appliances’ workings, the quieter, smoother, and cooler they will run.

 Schedule Yearly HVAC Maintenance